Updated on July 9th, 2025 by Felix Martinez

 Source: Investor Presentation

-Given the healthy payout ratio of 41% (based on expected 2024 adjusted EPS) and the decent balance sheet of the company, the dividend can be considered safe for the foreseeable future.
-We expect National Fuel Gas to continue raising its dividend for many more years.
+Given the healthy payout ratio of 29% (based on expected 2025 adjusted EPS) and the company’s decent balance sheet, the dividend can be considered safe for the foreseeable future.
+We expect National Fuel Gas to continue increasing its dividend for many years to come.

 Valuation & Expected Returns